Introduction to Virtual Host

 Step 4: To \Ccreate the New Files for Virtual Host

-Let us first copy that apache conf file to our first domain:
+Let us first copy that Apache conf file to our first domain:

 sudo cp /etc/apache2/sites-available/000-default.conf /etc/apache2/sitesavailable/test1.conf

-It should look something like below:
+It should look something like the below:

 <VirtualHost *:80>